-The Spanish Colonisation of Las Americas.
+The Spanish Colonization of Las Americas.
 How much do you know of this period of history?
-What, who, when and how will you discover while motorcycle touring this vast and exciting continent?
+What, who, when, and how will you discover while motorcycle touring this vast and exciting continent?

-Covering the best part of 500 years, the Spanish colonisation of las Americas is a fascinating period of history.
+Covering the best part of 500 years, the Spanish Colonization of Las Americas is a fascinating period of history.
 Even now, the effects are felt and seen in our modern lives with their arrival.

 Many questions arise consistently from generation to generation.
 For example, am I Hispanic or Latino?